 - Analyze problem areas and take corrective actions as needed.

-- Make periodic observation of principals’ safety activities and report to Superintendent.
+- Make periodic observation of principals’ safety activities and report to the superintendent.

-- Provide alternative duty jobs for persons injured on the job.
+- Provide alternative duty jobs for employees injured on the job.

 - Complete necessary safety and health projects.